watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 The SRv6 Native SFC Controller consists of the following three components:

-* Service Function Manager: this component is responsible for defining the state and SID of network service functions on an SRv6 Service Function Node and managing the service segment.
+* Service Function Controller: this component is responsible for defining the state and SID of network service functions on an SRv6 Service Function Node and managing the service segment.
 * SRv6 Policy Manager: this component generates SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SRv6 SR source node.
-* Encapsulation Policy Manager: this component generates an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR source node.
+* Classification Rule Controller: this component generates an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR source node.

-## Service Function Manager
+## Service Function Controller
-The Service Function Manager is responsible for enabling and disabling service segments of SRv6 Service Function Nodes.
+The Service Function Controller is responsible for enabling and disabling service segments of SRv6 Service Function Nodes.
 To manage service segments, it utilizes the extensions provided in BGP-LS service segment, as outlined in {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} and {{!I-D.draft-watal-idr-bgp-ls-srv6-sfc-enabler}}, and defines the following parameters:

 * Behavior: End.AN